AnakinTrotter/league-bot/README.md

 # League-Bot
 A League of Legends bot to level up accounts.
-For best results use the recommended settings but it should work with little to no changes on any Windows computer.
+For best results use the provided settings.
+This bot is designed for Windows computers.
 CHECK main.py OR READ BELOW FOR SETTINGS!

 Make sure you have python downloaded too: https://www.python.org/downloads/